Below are common questions on Google Meet hardware.

 - connected to an external power source using the wall adapter provided.

 - connected to the Chromebox with a qualified USB 3.0 cables.
 USB 2.0 extension cables are not supported.

-- connected using qualified cables and hubs, and that the correct peripherals are being used to connect the Hangouts Meet hardware kit.
+- connected using qualified cables and hubs, and that the correct peripherals are being used to connect the Google Meet hardware kit.

-For more information on qualified peripherals, see Qualified peripherals for Hangouts Meet hardware kit.
+For more information on qualified peripherals, see Qualified peripherals for Google Meet hardware kit.

 To present content from your computer check that:

 - the green HDMI cable from the touchscreen is plugged into your computer or HDMI device and is actively streaming over that connection.